bootstrap-vue/bootstrap-vue/docs/markdown/reference/accessibility/README.md

 </p>
 ```

-For visually hidden interactive controls, such as traditional "skip” links, class `.sr-only` can be
+For visually hidden interactive controls, such as traditional "skip" links, class `.sr-only` can be
 combined with the `.sr-only-focusable` class.
 This will ensure that the control becomes visible once
 focused (for sighted keyboard users).